 The vast majority of universities are hedging their bets about what the fall will bring, and some are more transparent about this uncertainty than others.
 Some are using this time to lay out a range of scenarios that might unfold, usually including some definite plans (like an earlier start date) and a few different plans for in-person, online, and hybrid learning.

 As in the hybrid models, many of these scenarios involve different plans for students at different stages of their education.
 Many universities are proposing slightly different plans for first-year students, more advanced undergraduates, graduate students, and visiting students.
 Exactly what they decide, however, will depend on the actual public health circumstances in the fall.

 Finally, a handful of colleges and universities have remained mum about what they plan to do in the fall, preferring to wait for more information before they even begin to suggest what they are thinking.
 In the face of such uncertainty, they say, any plan that they might put forward now could easily become obsolete or irrelevant as the public health situation develops.

 Ultimately, the college landscape in the fall is likely to be a strange patchwork of individual decisions.
 Commentators have already pointed out how strange it would be for San Diego State University to be closed while its neighbor, University of California San Diego, opens for in-person learning.
 Nevertheless, because universities will have to make these decisions with imperfect and incomplete information, such incongruous occurrences are likely to occur.

-You can read about how COVID-19 is affecting college admissions broadly here.
-If you are interested in learning more about what individual schools are planning, you can find an up-to-date list in The Chronicle of Higher Education.
+Read more about how COVID-19 is broadly affecting college admissions, or explore an up-to-date list of what individual schools are planning in The Chronicle of Higher Education.